 Your personal data will be retained in accordance to our Fair Processing Notice.
 Please refer to this document.

-All calls to Stanhope Cooper are recorded for compliance purposes.
+Calls to Stanhope Cooper may be recorded for compliance and monitoring purposes.

 Financial Services Compensation Scheme (FSCS)

 We are covered by the Financial Services Compensation Scheme.
 You may be entitled to compensation from the Scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
 For compulsory classes of insurance, insurance advising and arranging is covered for 100% of the claim, without any upper limit.